PHINet/PHINet/README.md

 All documented and tested contributions that further the aim of this project are welcome.
 Consult the following list for contribution ideas.

+GENERAL
+- REQUIRED: test multiple clients interacting
+- REQUIRED: improve docs (for both website and wiki)

 CLIENT
+- REQUIRED: assess memory usage
+- REQUIRED: rework patient/doctor relationship -- (query server before adding)
+- REQUIRED: specify which sensor when requesting patient data
+- REQUIRED: handle case of if user already sent interest and its still in pit (not satisfied)
+- REQUIRED: make sure all pit entries are being deleted appropriately
+- REQUIRED: if data arrives, don't just assume its for yourself, send it to everyone who requested it
 - DESIRED: modify/user all NDN packet components
 - DESIRED: multi-sensor graph
 - DESIRED: improve sensor axes